thoughtbot/ios-on-rails/release/ios-on-rails-sample.md

 # A Rails API Client With NSURLSession

 Before we go about making our first API request, we need to decide how we are going to make our networking calls.
 As mentioned in the Cocoapods chapter, the AFNetworking framework is a clean and reliable solution to making networking requests.
-We will be using AFNetworking in this book, but we'll also include examples of how to make a few API requests manually for reference.
+We will show examples of using AFNetworking to make your API requests as well as examples of making requests using the built in `NSURLSession`, which all networking libraries are built on top of.
 AFNetworking brings a lot more to the table than just wrapping up your network requests; but, like a programming planeteer, the choice is yours.

 ### Creating a Singleton Client Object

 Create a subclass of NSObject called HUMRailsClient.
 All of our API requests will be handled by one instance of the HUMRailsClient, so we're going to create a singleton of HUMRailsClient called sharedClient.

 What we will create and refer to as a singleton isn't a dictionary-definition singleton, since we aren't completely limiting the instantiation of HUMRailsClient to only one object.
 We are, however, limiting the instantiation of HUMRailsClient to only one object if we always use our sharedClient.
-Essentially, our sharedClient is a singleton if we use it consistantly but is not if we errantly decide to instantiate another instance of HUMRailsClient using [[HUMRailsClient alloc] init].
+Essentially, our sharedClient is a singleton if we use it consistantly but is not if we errantly decide to instantiate another instance of HUMRailsClient using `[[HUMRailsClient alloc] init]`.

 Declare a class method that will return our singleton by adding `+ (instancetype)sharedClient;` to your HUMRailsClient.h file.
 We use instancetype as our return type to indicate that this class method will return an instance of HUMRailsClient.
 The + indicates that sharedClient is a class method to be called directly on the HUMRailsClient class.
 Prepending your class method with "shared" indicates to other developers that the method returns a singleton.